The following notices provide guidance on work-related items.

 All faculty are required to use D2L and to share all course materials both face-to-face and remotely (for students who cannot attend even when classes are face-to-face).
 At a minimum, D2L must contain the course syllabus, assignments, and grades, and preferably be set up with content modules.
 Quizzes and tests can be administered through D2L using the Respondus lockdown browser and monitor.
 Due to the unpredictable nature of the COVID-19 pandemic, faculty should be ready to pivot to online instruction at short notice.
 Being prepared from the beginning of the semester is the best approach.

 We have created links to all of the activities that Dr. Hayman used in the workshop in that same content module.
 Dr. Hayman has also posted a few resources that you will find useful as you further explore the HyFlex modality and how you can personally implement aspects of it into your teaching.
 Lapel microphones have been ordered for all faculty who intend to use the HyFlex model and wish to record their lectures.
-Please contact Jeanie Hoffman to receive your microphone.
+Please submit a request to Web Help Desk to receive your microphone.

 Faculty have established lab and studio protocols that limit the number of students in lab at any one time and maintain social distancing of at least six feet.